 - Offer less than satisfactory alternatives or dilemmas and problems.

-After writing this post, there was a particular chapter that bothered me.
+After writing this post, there was a particular chapter in The Thread that bothered me.
 In the chapter, my two protagonists get separated during an action scene.
-Before end of the chapter, they find each other.
+Before the end of the chapter, they find each other.

 I feel better now.